edge-cloud/www.edge-cloud.net/_posts/2022-07-19-hands-on-with-aws-byoip.md

 }
 [cloudshell-user@ip-10-1-2-3 ~]$
 ```

+That makes sense as it doesn match the IP range from this example.

 ## Public certificate in RIR resource database

-Next, validate the whether the public certificate has been correctly placed into the RIR's resource database.
+Next, let's validate whether the public certificate has been correctly placed into the RIR's resource database.
 This certificate is used by AWS in the provisioning step to validate which AWS account a certain CIDR should be allocated to.

 As we are using the RIR RIPE for this example, the command to lookup the public certiciate is ```whois -r -h whois.ripe.net <CIDR> | grep descr | grep BEGIN```.
 Before we can do so, we have to install the command *whois* within our AWS CloudShell environment via ```sudo yum -y install whois```